Jennell Vick, Ph.D.

 B.S., Hearing & Speech Sciences, Ohio University

-Dr. Vick teaches Evidence-Based Practice in Communication Disorders, Child Language Disorders, and Quantitative Methods in Psychology (basic statistics).
+Dr. Vick teaches Evidence-Based Practice in Communication Disorders, Child Language Disorders, and Quantitative Methods in Psychology.